myles-trimble/myles-trimble.github.io/_posts/2026-02-12-enhancing-targeting-accuracy.md

 * Random Forest
 * K Nearest Neighbours (KNN)

-For each model, we will import the data in the same way but will need to pre-process the data based up the requirements of each particular algorithm.
+For each model, we will import the data in the same way but will need to pre-process the data based on the requirements of each particular algorithm.
 We will train & test each model, look to refine each to provide optimal performance, and then measure this predictive performance based on several metrics to give a well-rounded overview of which is best.
 <br>
 <br>

 ### Results <a name="overview-results"></a>

 The goal for the project was to build a model that would accurately predict the customers that would sign up for the *delivery club*.
 This would allow for a much more targeted approach when running the next iteration of the campaign.
-A secondary goal was to understand what the drivers for this are, so the client can get closer to the customers that need or want this service, and enhance their messaging.
+A secondary goal was to understand what the drivers for this are, so the client can get closer to the customers that need or want this service and enhance their messaging.

-Based upon these, the chosen the model is the Random Forest as it was a) the most consistently performant on the test set across classification accuracy, precision, recall, and f1-score, and b) the feature importance and permutation importance allows the client an understanding of the key drivers behind *delivery club* signups.
+Based upon these goals, the chosen the model is the Random Forest as it was:

+* a) the most consistently performant on the test set across classification accuracy, precision, recall, and f1-score
+* b) the feature importance and permutation importance allows the client an understanding of the key drivers behind *delivery club* signups

 <br>
 **Metric 1: Classification Accuracy**